Pinafore/nlp-hw/project/README.md

 * Your timeline for completing the project (be realistic; you should have your first submission in a week or two)

-Have the person whose last name is alphabetically last submit the proposal on Piazza.
+Submit the proposal on Gradescope, but make sure to include all group members.
+If all group members are not included, you will lose points.
 Late days cannot be used on this assignment.

 Milestone 1